seb-oss/openbanking/authentication/sandbox-certificates/PSD2/README.md

 PSD2 Sandbox Certificate
 ========================

-It is possible to test the PSD2 APIs in the Sandbox Environment using MTLS.
+__Test certificates__ for __testing__ the PSD2 APIs in the Sandbox Environment using MTLS.

-We have provided a __test certificate__ for this process, which is located on our github pages at https://github.com/sebgroup/openbanking.
-The hostname for testing is: https://tpp-api-sandbox.sebgroup.com.
+The hostname for __testing__ is: https://tpp-api-sandbox.sebgroup.com.

-The password for these certifiates is: _qwerty_
+The certificate password is 'qwerty', currently ranked in third place among the world's most popular passwords.